 Cording Fabric optional

 2 D-rings optional

 Sewing Straight Pins

 Fabric Scissors or Rotary Cutter

-Cutting Board (Optional)
+Cutting Board optional

-Bias Tape (If you don’t line purse)
+Bias Tape if you don’t line the purse

-Special Sewing Supplies worth Considering
+Helpful Sewing Supplies

 SCHMETZ Microtex Needles fit most sewing machines just like regular machine needles do.
 They are a reputable brand.
 Find them HERE (affiliate link)